softwaremill/bootzooka/devtips.md

 ## Cloning

 If you are planning to use Bootzooka as scaffolding for your own project, consider cloning the repo with `git clone --depth 1` in order to start the history with last commit.
+You can now switch to your origin repository of choice with: `git remote set-url origin https://repo.com/OTHERREPOSITORY.git`

 ## IDE